SignalK/signalk-java/README.md

 =================================================

 An Signal K server setup for easy deployment onto an RPi, or any Debian based Linux PC.
-**NOTE: 19-Mar-2016 - this is incomplete!
-Ive pushed it up so I can test the deployment to my Pi.
-Feel free to try it, if it works great, but probably you will need to raise an issue.
-Try to include all the info you can, and exactly what you did, and any screen output

 Other linux types should be simple, just use the appropriate package manager instead of apt.